 Irving Fisher provided the transactions approach of the quantity theory of money.
 According to Fisher, 'other things remaining unchanged, as the quantity of money in circulation increases, the price level also increases in direct proportion and the value of money decreases and vice versa.'
 According to the transactions approach to the quantity theory of money, other things remaining the same, i.e., if V, and T remain unchanged, there exists a direct and proportional relation between the quantity of money and the price level.
-Fisher explained his transactions approach to the quantity theory of money on the basis of some assumptions such as, velocity of money in circulation remains constant, total volume of trade remains constant, price level is a passive factor; money is a medium of exchange, etc. The theory has been criticized on some grounds such as, variables are not independent, a simple truism, unrealistic assumption of long period, unrealistic assumption of full employment, static theory, technically inconsistent, fails to explain trade cycles, ignores the store of value function of money, etc. Cambridge University.
+Fisher explained his transactions approach to the quantity theory of money in circulation remains constant, total volume of trade remains constant, price level is a passive factor; money is a medium of exchange, etc. The theory has been criticized on some grounds such as, variables are not independent, a simple truism, unrealistic assumption of long period, unrealistic assumption of full employment, static theory, technically inconsistent, fails to explain trade cycles, ignores the store of value function of money, etc. Cambridge cash-balance approach was formulated by Marshall, Pigou, Robertson, Keynes, etc. at the Cambridge University.
 According to this approach, the demand for money and supply of money determines the value of money.
 Cash-balance approach, considers the demand for money and supply of money at a particular moment of time.
 The approach considers the demand for money not as a medium of exchange but as a store of value.
 According to cash-balance approach, given the supply of money at a point of time, the value of money is determined by the demand for cash-balance.